updated

 Cultural exchange and learning opportunities

 My partner is Swedish, and I’m from the Netherlands.
-We are born in 71 and 87.
 I moved to Sweden in 2019, and together we’ve built a life here at Vosholem farm.
 We’d be happy to share our cultures, languages, and stories with you if you’re interested!

 We both enjoy cooking and baking, as well as spending time outdoors, whether it’s biking, hiking, kayaking, or camping in the beautiful Swedish nature around us.
 We’re flexible, open-minded people who appreciate good company, meaningful conversations, and a positive attitude.